mattermost/docs/source/developer/mobile-developer-setup.rst

    Then reload your bash configuration:
     ``source ~/.bashprofile``
-3. In the SDK Manager using Android Studio or the SDK CLI (sdkmanager) ensure the following are installed:
+3. In the SDK Manager using Android Studio or the Android SDK command line tool, ensure the following are installed:
  - Android SDK Build-Tools (multiple versions)
   - 23.0.3
   - 25.0.3